Wireless and budget-friendly

 |Compatibility||Quest, PC VR||PS5|

-Being completely wireless means the Quest 2 has to run on a processor capable of sipping power from a battery while remaining cool enough to stay inside of a standalone VR headset.
-That's no easy task and, because of it, the Quest 2's visuals are more on the level of a PlayStation 2 or, at best, early Xbox 360 games.
+Being completely wireless means the Quest 2 has to run on a processor capable of sipping power from a battery while remaining cool enough to stay inside of a standalone VR headset, which is no easy task.
+Because of it, the Quest 2's visuals are more on the level of a PlayStation 2 or — at best — early Xbox 360 games.
+And the LCD display doesn't always handle darker games well, with blacks appearing more gray.

 Meanwhile, the PS VR2 is powered by the PS5, a powerhouse of a console that'll deliver breathtaking games like Horizon Call of the Mountain that are simply impossible to deliver on a mobile chipset.
 The PS VR2 has an OLED display — which will provide much better black levels when compared to the Quest 2's LCD — and it's higher-resolution, to boot.